zombcode/cardamomo/README.md

 })
 ```

-If you need send **broadcast** to all clients, clients attached to concrete base
+If you need to send a **broadcast** to all the clients, clients attached to a concrete base
-or a concrete client, you can do next
+or a concrete client, you can do this:

-For broadcast:
+To broadcast:
 ```sh
 ...